 How to use your wife/husband/gf/bf correctlycreated: ; modified:

 Recently, I published Why You Should Start a Blog Right Now in which I tried to persuade my readers that they should, well.. start a blog right now.
 Starting a blog entails taking one very specific action, though: writing.
-And writing is fucking hard.
+And writing is really fucking hard.

 First of all, coming up with a topic to write about is near-impossible when you are just starting out.
 Second, when you do come up with something to write about and decide to start writing, usually nothing comes out and you just sit in from of the computer for ages.
 Finally, when you decide to schedule writing at some point in the future, whenever that point comes, there always seem to be so many urgent things to do that you end up postponing writing every time and eventually just give up on the idea altogether.